krollobrocket/custom-php-settings/readme.txt

 == Description ==

-This plugin can be used to customize php settings for you wordpress installation.
+This plugin can be used to customize php settings for you WordPress installation.

 The plugin will modify either the **.htaccess** file or **.user.ini** file in order to change the current php settings directly from within the settings page.